joshl26/electronics-inventory-backend/readme.md

   </a>
 </p>

-Electronics Inventory is a full-stack website project where users can keep track of an electronics lab inventory.
-With thousands of small components its easy to lose track of where and how many of each part you currently have in stock.
-With this website you have full control over you inventory, from anywhere in the world.
-In order to use this website, you must have an account.
-This project was coded from scratch by myself as a capstone project for my career change into Software Engineering.
+Electronics Inventory is a cutting-edge SAAS webapp that efficiently organizes electronic lab inventory for both small businesses and individuals with ease.
+With its user-friendly interface, you can effortlessly keep track of thousands of small components and have complete command over your inventory from anywhere in the world.
+To take advantage of this revolutionary app, you must have an account.
+I am proud to say that I created this project from scratch as a capstone project for my career change into Software Engineering.

 ## Frontend Code is in this Repository